China–Zambia relations: The Kafue Gorge Lower Power Station

 The largest venture between ZESCO and SinoHydro is the Kafue Gorge Lower Power Station (KGL), a hydroelectric dam along the Zambezi River near Zambia's southern border with Zimbabwe.
 The KGL is projected to generate 750 megawatts of power in addition to the 900 megawatts generated by the ageing Kafue Gorge Upper Station (KGU).
 The KGL is estimated to cost US$2 billion, 85% ($1.7 billion) of which is being funded by China's Export-Import and Industrial and Commercial Banks (EximBank & ICBC).
 The Zambian government agreed to cover the remaining 15% (US$300 million).

 The KGL was considered a flagship project between Zambia and China, with many hoping it would kickstart the former's infrastructure development.
 The KGL would be the first major hydroelectric project in Zambia since the construction of the KGU in 1973 with the potential to turn Zambia into a net exporter of electricity.

 The KGL has faced several delays in its construction.
 Originally planned to be operational by 2020, the project stalled amidst concerns about Zambia and ZESCO's ability to fulfil their debt obligations to China's EximBank and ICBC.
 Consequently, SinoHydro refused to hand over full control of the facility to ZESCO as planned in 2021 and Sinosure, the Chinese state-owned insurer of the project, refused to provide further loans for the KGL.

-The U.S. and IMF have also criticised the KGL for its uneven distribution of debt.
-One-third of the company's US$9.7 billion in debt is held in Chinese banks, raising concerns Zambia will have to yield control of ZESCO to China.
+The U.S. and IMF have also criticised the KGL for its uneven distribution of debt. $3.1 billion, one-third of the country's US$9.7 billion in debt, is owed to China, raising concerns Zambia will have to yield control of ZESCO to China.
 Amos Chanda, a spokesman for the Zambian President, refuted such claims by U.S. National Security Advisor John Bolton in 2018, stating ZESCO is by no means collateral for Zambia's debt to China.
 Nonetheless, many remain critical of ZESCO's borrowing practices, citing associated debt as a potential risk to Zambian sovereignty.